Orhmo/NewsApp/README.md

 # NewsApp

-This News website was fully designed by me.
+This News website was fully designed and implement by me under 36 hours.
 {Company name and logo included}

 ## API